DavisRayM/image-transformer/README.md

 An Image Processing RPC API plus an accompanying CLI tool that utilizes the RPI API to perform image transformations.

+## Target Audience

+- CPSC 5200-02 Lecturer and Grader
+- Whoever is interested

 ## Running the Project

 This project utilizes Python with UV as the package manager.
 One can run